 Press WINDOWS+R to open the Run dialog box.

-(Or in Windows 8 enter "run" on the Start page, or in Windows 7 select Run from the Start menu.
-If Run isn't in the Start menu, right-click the taskbar, click Properties, select the Start Menu tab, click Customize, and select Run command.)
+(On Windows 8 or later, enter "run" on the Start page.
+In Windows 7, select Run from the Start menu.
+If Run isn't in the Start menu, right-click the taskbar, select Properties, select the Start Menu tab, select Customize, and select Run command.)

-If you see only two application pools and both of them are set to the .NET Framework 2.0, you have to install ASP.NET 4 in IIS.
+If you see only two application pools and both are set to .NET Framework 2.0, install ASP.NET 4 in IIS.

-For Windows 8, see the instructions in the previous section for making sure that ASP.NET 4.5 is installed, or see this KB article.
+For Windows 8 or later, see the previous section's instructions for making sure that ASP.NET 4.7 is installed or see How to install ASP.NET 4.5 on Windows 8 and Windows Server 2012.
 For Windows 7, open a command prompt window by right-clicking Command Prompt in the Windows Start menu and selecting Run as Administrator.
-Then run aspnet_regiis.exe to install ASP.NET 4 in IIS, using the following commands.
+Run aspnet_regiis.exe to install ASP.NET 4 in IIS using the following commands.
 (In 32-bit systems, replace "Framework64" with "Framework".)

 cd %windir%\Microsoft.NET\Framework64\v4.0.30319 aspnet_regiis.exe –i

-This command creates new application pools for the .NET Framework 4, but the default application pool will still be set to 2.0.
-You'll be deploying an application that targets .NET 4 to that application pool, so you have to change the application pool to .NET 4.
+This command creates new application pools for the .NET Framework 4, but the default application pool will remain set to 2.0.
+You're deploying an application that targets .NET 4 to that application pool, so change the application pool to .NET 4.

-- If you closed IIS Manager, run it again, expand the server node, and click Application Pools to display the Application Pools pane again.
+If you closed IIS Manager, run it again, expand the server node, and select Application Pools.

-In the Application Pools pane, click DefaultAppPool, and then in the Actions pane click Basic Settings.
+In the Application Pools pane, select DefaultAppPool.
+In the Actions pane, select Basic Settings.

-In the Edit Application Pool dialog box, change .NET Framework version to .NET Framework v4.0.30319 and click OK.
+In the Edit Application Pool dialog box, change the .NET CLR version to .NET CLR v4.0.30319.
+Select OK.

 Install SQL Server Express

-LocalDB is not designed to work in IIS, so for your test environment you need to have SQL Server Express installed.
-If you are using Visual Studio 2010 SQL Server Express is already installed by default.
-If you are using Visual Studio 2012, you have to install it.
+LocalDB isn't designed to work in IIS, so your test environment has to have SQL Server Express installed.
+If you're using Visual Studio 2010 SQL Server Express, it's already installed by default.
+If you're using Visual Studio 2012 or later, install SQL Server Express.

-On the first page of the SQL Server Installation Center, click New SQL Server stand-alone installation or add features to an existing installation, and follow the instructions, accepting the default choices.
-In the installation wizard accept the default settings.
-For more information about installation options, see Install SQL Server 2012 from the Installation Wizard (Setup).
+On the first page of the SQL Server Installation Center, select New SQL Server stand-alone installation or add features to an existing installation and follow the instructions accepting the default choices.
+In the installation wizard, accept the default settings.
+For more information about installation options, see Install SQL Server from the Installation Wizard (Setup).

 Create SQL Server Express databases for the test environment

-From the View menu in Visual Studio select Server Explorer (Database Explorer in Visual Web Developer), and then right-click Data Connections and select Create New SQL Server Database.
+From the View menu in Visual Studio, select Server Explorer (Database Explorer in Visual Web Developer).
+Right-click Data Connections and select Create New SQL Server Database.

-In the Create New SQL Server Database dialog box, enter ".\SQLExpress" in the Server name box and "aspnet-ContosoUniversity" in the New database name box, then click OK.
+In the Create New SQL Server Database dialog box, enter ".\SQLExpress" in the Server name box and "aspnet-ContosoUniversity" in the New database name box.
+Select OK.

 Create a grant script for the new databases

-When the application runs in IIS on your development computer, the application accesses the database by using the default application pool's credentials.
-However, by default, the application pool identity does not have permission to open the databases.
-So you have to run a script to grant that permission.
-In this section you create the script that you'll run later to make sure that the application can open the databases when it runs in IIS.
+When the application runs in IIS on your development computer, the application uses the default application pool's credentials to access the database.
+However, by default, the application pool doesn't have permission to open the databases.
+This means you need to run a script to grant that permission.
+In this section, you'll create that script and run it later to make sure that the application can open the databases when it runs in IIS.

 IF NOT EXISTS (SELECT name FROM sys.server_principals WHERE name = 'IIS APPPOOL\DefaultAppPool') BEGIN CREATE LOGIN [IIS APPPOOL\DefaultAppPool] FROM WINDOWS WITH DEFAULT_DATABASE=[master], DEFAULT_LANGUAGE=[us_english] END GO CREATE USER [ContosoUniversityUser] FOR LOGIN [IIS APPPOOL\DefaultAppPool] GO EXEC sp_addrolemember 'db_owner', 'ContosoUniversityUser' GO

-This script is designed to work with SQL Server Express 2012 and with the IIS settings in Windows 8 or Windows 7 as they are specified in this tutorial.
-If you're using a different version of SQL Server or of Windows, or if you set up IIS on your computer differently, changes to this script might be required.
+This script is designed to work with SQL Server Express 2012 or later and with the IIS settings in Windows 10, Windows 8, or Windows 7 as they are specified in this tutorial.
+If you're using a different version of SQL Server or Windows, or if you set up IIS on your computer differently, changes to this script might be required.
 For more information about SQL Server scripts, see SQL Server Books Online.

 Run the grant script in the application database

-- In the Connect to Server dialog box, enter .\SQLExpress as the Server Name, and then click Connect.
+In the Connect to Server dialog box, enter .\SQLExpress as the Server Name.
+Select Connect.

-In the database drop-down list select ContosoUniversity, and then click Execute.
+In the database drop-down list select ContosoUniversity.
+Select Execute.